 Environment policy: general principles and basic framework

-The EU faces complex environmental issues, ranging from climate change and biodiversity loss to resource depletion and pollution.
-To address these issues, European environment policy follows the principles of precaution, prevention, rectifying pollution at source and ‘polluter pays’.
-In 2019, the Commission launched the European Green Deal, moving environmental concerns to the fore of EU policymaking.
+Europe faces complex environmental issues, ranging from climate change and biodiversity loss to resource depletion and pollution.
+To address these challenges, the EU has put in place a large set of environmental policies that have moved environmental concerns to the forefront of the EU policy agenda.
+The four key principles of European environment policy are those of precaution, prevention, rectifying pollution at source and the ‘polluter pays’.

 Legal basis